luizbills/c2-behavior-observable-points/docs/documentation.md

 `string`

-The name of the action used to the last change. *Use it inside a trigger "On value change"*.
+The name of the action used to the last change. **Don't use it outside a trigger "On value change"**.

 > Returns: `"set"`, `"add"` or `"subtract"`.

-## Behavior Editor Properties
+## IDE/Editor Properties

 ### Initial value